Global Kahler-Ricci Flow on Complete Non-Compact Manifolds: Introduction

 The plan of the paper is below.
-In section \ref{sect2}, we consider the non-local collapsing result obtained by using Perelman's W-functional.
-In section \ref{sect3}, we consider the scalar curvature bound found by R.Hamilton and B.Chow in our K\"ahler-Ricci flow case.
-In sections \ref{sect4} and \ref{sect5}, we prove Theorem \ref{main}.
-We consider some consequences of our Theorem \ref{main} in the last section.
+In section \ref{sect2}, we consider the non-local collapsing result obtained by using Perelman's W-functional and the scalar curvature bound found by B.Chow in our K\"ahler-Ricci flow case.
+In sections \ref{sect3} and \ref{sect4}, we prove Theorem \ref{main}.
+We also consider some consequences of our Theorem \ref{main} in the last section.